The Daydreamer

 You can put a photograph of your choice on the dash.

 It makes me happy to have a little of dad live on in various digital worlds that I have enjoyed because of him since my childhood.
-It makes me glad that today, in most places in the world, we are fighting an invisible enemy, rather than ourselves.
+It makes me glad that today, in most places in the world, at least, we are fighting an invisible enemy, rather than ourselves.

 Spitfire Mk.IX in IL-2 Sturmovik Battle of Boddenplate, 1944.